openlookeng/hetu-core/hetu-docs/en/sql/select.md

 **EXCEPT**

 `EXCEPT` returns the rows that are in the result set of the first query, but not the second.
 The following is an example of one of the simplest possible `EXCEPT` clauses.
 It selects the values `13` and `42` and combines this result set with a second query that selects the value `13`.
-Since `13` is also in the result set of the second query, it is not included in the final result.:
+Since `13` is also in the result set of the second query, it is not included in the final result:

     SELECT * FROM (VALUES 13, 42)
     EXCEPT